Last Updated on: 4th September 2023, 02:53 pm

 Pesticides and Herbicides

 We recommended getting organic to avoid harmful chemicals.
-It’s not just fresh fruit and vegetables that merits this investigation because some meats are treated with ethoxyquin.
+It’s not just fresh fruit and vegetables that merit this investigation because some meats are treated with ethoxyquin.

-Any artificial chemical is harmful to hermit crabs, so you must be vigilant about keeping such materials away from hermit crabs.
+Any artificial chemical harms hermit crabs, so you must keep such materials away from hermit crabs.

-Be careful when using potting soil as an alternative substrate or gathering wood from nature.
+Be careful when using potting soil as a substrate or gathering wood from nature.

 Onions and Garlic